- Best Intervalometers

 It has a number of different modes, including:

 - Single-Click Mode: This is for operating your camera remotely and taking one shot at a time.
-Note, pressing the button halfway on the transmitter works the same as a half press on your camera and will activate auto-focus.
+Note, that pressing the button halfway on the transmitter works the same as a half-press on your camera and will activate auto-focus.

-- Bulb Mode: This is to take longer exposures and is opertated by pressing the button to start and then again to stop.
+- Bulb Mode: This is to take longer exposures and is operated by pressing the button to start and then again to stop.

-- Delay Shooting Mode: Set at delay from pressing the shutter release button and program the number of shots to take.
+- Delay Shooting Mode: Set a delay from pressing the shutter release button and program the number of shots to take.
 The delay can be anything from 1 to 59 seconds, and it can take up to 99 shots in this mode with your selected settings.
-This is what you’ll probably be using for astrophotography and timelapse photography, although you may also make use of the timer-schedule mode.
+You’ll probably be using this for astrophotography and timelapse photography, although you may also use the timer-schedule mode.

 What we like about the Pixel TW-283:

-- Gives you all you need in an intervalometer or remote shutter release in terms of progamability.
+- Gives you all you need in an intervalometer or remote shutter release in terms of programmability.

 - Menus are easy to navigate and program.
-Definitely easier to figure out that my Nikon’s internal intervalometer!
+Definitely easier to figure out than my Nikon’s internal intervalometer!